-Pope opens Amazon meeting amid fires, right-wing opposition
+Pope urges bold action to protect the Amazon amid fires

+VATICAN CITY (AP) — Pope Francis urged bishops on Sunday to boldly shake up the status quo as they chart ways to better care for the Amazon and its indigenous people amid threats from forest fires, development and what he called ideological “ashes of fear.”

-VATICAN CITY (AP) — Pope Francis on Sunday opened a divisive meeting on preserving the Amazon and ministering to its indigenous peoples as he fended off attacks from conservatives who are opposed to his ecological agenda.
+Francis opened a three-week meeting on preserving the rainforest and ministering to its native people as he fended off attacks from conservatives who are opposed to his ecological agenda.

-Francis celebrated an opening Mass in St. Peter’s Basilica with global attention newly focused on the forest fires that are devouring the Amazon rainforest, which scientists say is a crucial bulwark against global warming.
+Francis celebrated an opening Mass in St. Peter’s Basilica on Sunday with global attention newly focused on the forest fires that are devouring the Amazon, which scientists say is a crucial bulwark against global warming.

-On hand for the service were indigenous peoples, some with their faces painted and wearing feathered headdresses, as well as more than 180 cardinals, bishops and priests, who donned green vestments like the pope.
-They traveled to Rome from the region for three weeks of debate at a special synod, or meeting, which has become one of the most controversial of Francis’ papacy.
+On hand for the service were indigenous people from several tribes, some with their faces painted and wearing feathered headdresses, as well as more than 180 South American cardinals, bishops and priests, who donned green vestments like the pope.

+They traveled to Rome from the region for a special synod, or meeting, that has become one of the most controversial of Francis’ papacy.

 Among the most contentious proposals on the agenda is whether married elders could be ordained priests to address the chronic priest shortages in the region.
 Currently indigenous Catholics in remote parts of the Amazon can go months without seeing a priest or having a proper Mass.